Cleaning GuidesHow to Easily Clean Your Oven Racks

 Cleaning a dirty oven in the weekend is no one’s idea for resting.
 There is a lot of scrubbing included in the process, not to mention the usage of a lot of harsh chemicals.
 But did you know that there is a healthier, quicker and easier way to clean the oven?

 You can do it using only water in the process.
 To learn how to steam clean the oven properly, it’s good to be familiar with the two main steam cleaning methods available:

-The best part is that in both methods most of the work is done by the oven.
-And how awesome is that?
+Below we will go into detail about both of these cleaning techniques, so you know how to use them later for your oven.
+The best part is that most of the work is done by the oven.
+How awesome is that?

 To make your steam cleaning solution you only need a hot oven, an oven-safe pot or a metal bowl and water.
-You can add some vinegar in the solution if you want to treat older, stubborn stains.
+Adding extra ingredients like vinegar, baking soda or fresh lemon juice will make the solution more effective, especially for treating older, stubborn stains.